-Learn to create an iPhone games and publish your own game to the App Store.
+Learn to create iPhone games and publish your own game to the App Store.

-Originally named MakeGamesWithUs, Make School began as an summer program to teach developers how to make iPhone games.
-And, to subsidize tuition costs, the company produced and published select games in partnership with the game's student developer.
+Originally named MakeGamesWithUs, Make School began as a summer program to teach developers how to make iPhone games.
+And, to subsidize tuition costs, the company produced and published select games in partnership with student developers.
 I oversaw game publishing while also mentoring and teaching students about game mechanics and UX.

 A clone of Timberman I designed, used in a project-based game development tutorial.

 While I worked with each developer on game design as part of the educational experience, we only considered publishing a game if the developer reached a UX-polished, playable prototype.
 Still the idea was to make a large volume of games and I was sometimes making the art for 4-8 games at a time, with the help of freelance game artists and designers.

 The companies goal was to publish lots of games.
 That means we needed a lot of students making it the whole way from learning how to program a game to completing a playable prototype to finally publishing their game to App Store.

 So problem #1 was always, "not enough students are completing their games".
 One of the most effective ways we improved completion rates/time was by making template games.
 And so, based on the types of games students were building, we identified 3 different types of templates to make: infinite runner (like Jetpack Joyride), puzzle (like 4 Pics, 1 Word), and multiplayer (like Words With Friends).
 Making template games helped speed up development time and more students were able to publish games.

 And since the asssets in the templates were standardized, it made making UIs much easier for our freelancers.

 We built template games to speed up development time.
 These were essentially working prototypes, made for modding and easy UI adaption.
 Menus, layouts, and UX by me.
 Sprites and backgrounds by Seth Byrd.